Homeowner replacing a furnace filter in a GTA home

 Look for the MERV rating (Minimum Efficiency Reporting Value).
 For most homes, a MERV 8 to 11 filter provides good filtration without restricting airflow.
 Higher MERV ratings (13+) offer better filtration but may require a system capable of handling the increased air resistance.

 Not sure which filter is right for your furnace?
 ZK Mechanical can recommend the ideal filter for your system and home conditions.
-We serve the entire Greater Toronto Area.
+We serve the entire Greater Toronto and Hamilton Area.
 Contact us for advice or to schedule a maintenance visit.